dorgonman/HorizonUIPluginDemo/.jenkins/README.md

 ## Shared Workspace Layout

 Windows Jenkins jobs use the shared workspace owned by the shared library.
-Consumer Jenkinsfiles should stay thin, load `.jenkins/config.groovy`, and avoid legacy root aliases such as `buildArchiveRoot`, `buildPackageRoot`, `buildPluginRoot`, and `buildUgsRoot`.
+Consumer Jenkinsfiles should stay thin, call `unrealPipelineFromProjectConfig(...)`, and avoid legacy root aliases such as `buildArchiveRoot`, `buildPackageRoot`, `buildPluginRoot`, and `buildUgsRoot`.

 ## Report Structure